genesiscommunitysuccess/docs/docs/01_getting-started/03_go-to-the-next-level/16_see-it-work.md

 Lets load some very simple example data into the tables that we have created previously.
 Copy the following into a csv files and save along with the  `USER.csv` in the *positions-app-tutorial\server\jvm\positions-app-tutorial-site-specific\src\main\resources\data* folder.
+Please ensure that the csv file has the same name as the table, the `loadInitialData` script is case-sensitive.

 ```text title="TRADE.csv"
 "TRADE_ID","INSTRUMENT_ID","COUNTERPARTY_ID","QUANTITY","SIDE","PRICE","TRADE_DATETIME","ENTERED_BY","TRADE_STATUS"